Gilberto Fortunato: Tirana

-After his good performances since becoming part of Tirana, Gilberto begun negotiations club's sponsor for a new contract, however, he added that he was not sure about staying in Albania and the main reason were the incidents occurred in the match against Flamurtari Vlorë.
-Gilberto was injured again, this time on 29 March in the match against Laçi which was won 2–0, suffered a groin strain injury, which forced him to be substituted.
-Following the examinations, it was confirmed that Gilberto would be sidelined for 1 month.
+After his good performances since joining the club, Gilberto begun negotiations for a new contract; however, he added that he was not sure about staying in Albania and the main reason were the incidents occurred in the match against Flamurtari.
+Gilberto suffered a groin strain injury in the 2–0 win over Laçi on 29 March, which forced him to be substituted.
+Following the examinations, it was confirmed that Gilberto would be sidelined for one month.

 On 8 April, Gilberto agreed a contract extension, signing for another season, with the new deal including a significant wage rise.
-However, only two days later, after receiving an offer from an unknown Malaysian team, which was several times bigger than the amount of renovation with Tirana, Gilberto asked a transfer request from Tirana, in order to sign in Malaysia.
+However, only two days later, after receiving an offer from an unknown Malaysian team, which was several times bigger than the amount of renewal with Tirana, Gilberto asked a transfer request from Tirana, in order to sign in Malaysia.
 He immediately asked to leave the club, and strengthened it by not appearing in the training session on 9 April.
-Gilberto did not leave, however, and returned in action on 26 April by starting in the 2–1 home win against Vllaznia Shkodër.
+Gilberto did not leave, however, and returned in action on 26 April by starting in the 2–1 home win against Vllaznia.

-Gilberto returned to the score sheet on 4 May by netting his 5th of the campaign in the 2–2 away draw against Flamurtari Vlorë, a draw which confirmed Tirana in top flight for another season.
-In an interview with daily newspaper Panorama Sport, Gilberto stated that he'll go to the club which offers more money for his despite renewing early on.
+Gilberto returned to the scoresheet on 4 May by netting his 5th of the campaign in the 2–2 away draw against Flamurtari; this result sealed Tirana's spot in the top flight for another season.
+In an interview with daily newspaper Panorama Sport, Gilberto stated that he'll go to the club which offers more money for him despite having signed a contract renewal with Tirana early on.
 He left Tirana after not finding a way to improve his contract.
 Following his departure, Gilberto stated that he did not request any raise, adding that Tirana offered him $95,000, which was later reduced, which according to him terminated the cooperation between parties.